holtgrewe/tracdox/trac-sphinx/source/Tutorial/AnnotationStore.rst

     An annotation can be loaded without loading the corresponding contigs.

     In that case empty contigs are created in the contigStore with names given in the annonation.
-    A subsequent call of :dox:`FragementStore#loadContigs loadContigs` would load the sequences of these contigs, if they have the same identifier in the contig file.
+    A subsequent call of :dox:`FragmentStore#loadContigs loadContigs` would load the sequences of these contigs, if they have the same identifier in the contig file.

 Traversing the Annotation Tree
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^